Get stories and expert advice on all things related to college and parenting.

 Of course students should connect with their own friends and co-workers, but don’t stop there.
 They can also connect with teachers (while many K-12 teachers have a policy of not connecting with students on social media until after graduation; college professors may be willing to connect much sooner) and should seek out alumni of their college.

 When connecting with people you don’t already know, include a message.
 Tell them who you are and why you want to connect.
 Sreeivasan provides a helpful blueprint: “You’re in this field, I want to learn about this, I want to be you one day.”
 Look for natural connections — you know someone in common, attend the same school, or met at a conference or event.

 Follow up after making the connection.
 This can be a simple thank you or a request for an informational interview.

-LinkedIn may not be where all the cool kids hang out but it’s where many recruiters, hiring managers and 41 percent of millionaires hang out.
+LinkedIn may not be where all the cool kids hang out but it’s where recruiters, hiring managers, opinion leaders and C-level executives hang out.
 That might be company you want to keep.